tomek1911/Hand_gesture_recognition_EIASR/README.md

 Respository for the university project.
 Computer Science Master's Program - Image and Speech Recognition - Warsaw University of Technology.
-In our project we are supposed to create a hand gesture recognition program
+In our project we are supposed to create a hand gesture recognition program.